 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
 The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because migration of the sealing tape can affect the tightness of the cargo compartment floor panels, which provide an enclosed area to maintain halon concentration in the event of a fire.
 Migration of the sealing tape in the forward and aft cargo compartments could affect the fire extinguishing system efficiency in the cargo compartments and possibly result in failure of the system to contain a cargo compartment fire or permanently extinguish the fire.
-In addition, the compliance time for the required action is shorter than the time necessary for the public to comment and for publication of the final rule.
+The additional affected locations in the bulk cargo compartment further increase the effect on the fire extinguishing system efficiency by widening the area in which a halon concentration could perpetuate due to migration of the sealing tape and increasing the likelihood of a failure to contain a cargo compartment fire or permanently extinguish the fire.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to the public interest pursuant to 5 U.S.C.
 553(b)(3)(B).